 Student satisfaction with their programme: The current and former students we spoke to are overwhelmingly positive about their programme.
 The programme team has worked hard to generate online social presence amongst students and their tutors, which is commendable in a distance education course (helped too by small student numbers).
-Areas of strength mentioned by the students included a theory-to practice approach on the course, the good organization, and academic and pastoral support provided by the course team.
+Areas of strength mentioned by the students included a theory-to-practice approach on the course, the good organization, and academic and pastoral support provided by the course team.
 The modules on curriculum development (LCE513) and assessment (LCE515) were singled out for particular praise.
 A selection of quotes from the students: "this was the best experience of my life"; "we were like a family"; "Overall it couldn't be better".
-Students mentioned a small number of shortcomings, including the requirement to attend examinations in person (since revised in the wake of the coronavirus pandemic); the lack of a part time option (though this appears to be available according to the course documentation); and the low weighting attached to the dissertation, in relation to the effort needed to complete it successfully (though the course documentation suggests that the dissertation accounts for a third of the grade/credits).
+Students mentioned a small number of shortcomings, including the requirement to attend examinations in person (since revised in the wake of the course documentation); and the low weighting attached to the dissertation, in relation to the effort needed to complete it successfully (though the course documentation suggests that the dissertation accounts for a third of the grade/credits).